MRU-CSIS-3512-202201-001/asg-01-instructions/milestone-03.md

 ## Overview

 This third milestone will involve getting your Movie Details View up.
-You will also be working with different sources of movie information, with the goal of extracting the information you need for the different page views (Default and Movie Details) from these sources.
+You will also be working with different sources of movie information, with the goal of extracting the information you need to create an individual Movie object.

-This is the first of four milestones you will be working with your teammate(s) - it's important to start off strong and set a good tone with your partner(s).
-I'll provide some advice (if you want it) later in these docs.
+This is the first of four milestones where you will be working with your teammate(s) - it's important to start off strong and set a good tone with your partner(s).
+Further info about the teamwork stuff is in the [teamwork](teamwork.md) doc.

 ## Viewing the Data

-You'll need to dig through some fairly large JSON files (especially `credits.json` - that thing is a **beast**) to do some of the tasks in this milestone.
+You'll need to dig through some fairly large JSON files (especially `credits.json` - that thing is a **beast!**) to do some of the tasks in this milestone.

 In their current state, it's super-hard to figure out what's going on in those files.
 I strongly recommend viewing them in an online JSON viewing tool to make sense of the seeming chaos.
 I've tried http://jsonviewer.stack.hu/ and https://jsonformatter.org/json-viewer for this and have been reasonably happy. **Don't try and open up `credits.json` in one of these viewers...there's a reasonable chance it'll cause your browser to burst into flame - use the `credits-brief.json` instead - it's there to give you an easy way to view the structure of the full-sized `credits.json`.**

 ## The Starting Repository

 You will be working in a new repository, one that is set up for teams.
-Each member of the team has admin access to that repo - this will be both useful...and dangerous.
+Each member of the team has admin access to that repo.
+This will be both useful...and dangerous.
 Try not to nuke your (and your teammates') stuff.

 The starting repo is here: https://classroom.github.com/a/Yd1563o5